 Click for Teaching Notes

-With Japanese air raids moving closer, Elsie’s family leaves the Pilbara for the south and safety.
+With Japanese air raids moving closer, Elsie’s family leaves the station for safety in the south.
 But the small dog has to stay behind.
 After travelling far from home with drovers and a flying doctor, she becomes a hospital dog and experiences the impact of war on north-western Australia.
 She witnesses wonderful and terrible things and gives courage to many different humans.

-But through all her adventures and many names, the little dog remembers Elsie, who girl who loved her best of all.
+But through all her adventures and many names, the little dog remembers Elsie, the girl who loved her best of all.
 Will she ever find her again?